-Fraser Health's current year-to-date performance for hospital acquired non-aspiration pneumonia is 8.6, which is not meeting our internal target of 7.3.
-However we have successfully reduced the Pneumonia rate to 7.3 in FP04 which is the lowest in FY2019/20 and also lower than the same period last year.
+Fraser Health's current year-to-date performance for hospital acquired non-aspiration pneumonia is 8.7, which is not meeting our internal target of 7.3.
 Four sites (Chilliwack, Fraser Canyon, Mission Memorial and Peace Arch) are meeting their internal targets.
-We will continue to work with our sites and programs that have opportunities to reduce this infection that impacts a patient's stay in our facilities.
+We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.

 In-hospital acquired pneumonia is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective, focusing on prevention.
 The Patient Safety Priority core teams are available to sites to provide support and guidance related to action plan development to reduce the in-hospital acquired pneumonia rate.
-Appropriate preventative therapeutic measures, along with evidence-informed practice (oral care, frequent ambulation, hand hygiene, etc.), during a hospital stay reduces the rate of infections.
+Appropriate preventative therapeutic measures, along with evidence-informed practice (oral care, frequent ambulation, hand hygiene, etc.), during a hospital stay reduce the rate of infections.
 The inter-professional care team provides evidence-informed practices for optimal health outcomes and recovery.
 This enhances communication with patients, families, and providers as to their role in health promotion and prevention during a hospital admission.
 Everyone understanding their role in the application of evidence-informed practice is the foundation to preventing hospital-acquired infections and reducing the progression to sepsis.